 Most elderly people prefer to use a scooter due to the ability to ride comfortably.
 It can also be steered with a handlebar, steering wheel, joystick or push-button controls and some can even be disassembled for transportation in a vehicle.
 The user should also know the weight of the device and the best way to determine is by carrying the largest or heaviest dissembled part of the chair.

 Independent Living Specialists plays an important role in sourcing mobility aid equipment for senior citizens to suit their budget and immobility.
-A wide array of products are available in all their stores Australia wide with free delivery to online customers.
+A wide array of products are available in all their stores Australia wide.